asce-web/bridge-designer/src/app/features/fly-thru/README.md

 - Terrain
   - Regular grid, auto-generated.
 - River
-  - Flat surface with animated texture map depicting flowing water
+  - Flat surface with animated texture map depicting flowing water.
-  - TODO: Add surface waves via vertex shader
+  - TODO: Maybe add surface waves.
-- Electrical transmission line
+- Electrical transmission line.
-  - Tower
+  - Tower.
-  - Wires
+  - Wires.
-- Bridge abutments and optional pier
+- Bridge abutments and optional pier.
-- Roadway with shoulder
+- Roadway with shoulder.
-- Bridge structure with deck and wear surface
+- Bridge structure with deck and wear surface.
-  - Updates dynamically with animation
+  - Updates dynamically with animation.
 - Truck
-  - Rotating wheels
+  - Rotating wheels.
-  - Constrained to roadway and bridge deck wear surface
+  - Constrained to roadway and bridge deck wear surface..
-  - Fades in on approach to bridge and out on exit.
+  - Fades in on approach to bridge and out on exit
+- Wind turbine.
+  - Rotating blades.
-- Sky box at infinity
+- Sky box at infinity.
+Has no model.

 ## Models